 The execution plane resides in your VPC or VNet, which consists of one or more compute engines per subnet.
 Engines are provisioned automatically as needed for the execution of queries.
 For example, if the VPC for your organization is running in AWS, Dremio's control plane deploys compute engines as AWS EC2 instances within your VPC.
 The execution plane is also where your data is stored, and where the metadata for your Sonar projects and Arctic catalogs is stored.

 An organization is the account within Dremio Cloud in which work is done.
 An organization is created during the sign-up process.

-A cloud represents a compute environment (AWS) in which Sonar engines run.
-Each object holds the credentials (access key/cross-account role) for each cloud that is configured and is associated with a particular Amazon Virtual Private Cloud (Amazon VPC), where compute resources are launched.
+A cloud represents a compute environment (AWS or Azure) in which Sonar engines run.
+Each object holds the credentials (access key/cross-account role) for each cloud that is configured and is associated with a particular VPC or VNet, where compute resources are launched.
 A single cloud can be associated with more than one project.
 For more information, see Managing Clouds.

 Users can work in all projects and catalogs in an organization.

 When users are added to an organization by an organization administrator, the administrator assigns them roles that determine what they are allowed to do.
 Each user is assigned the Admin role, the Public role, or both when added to an organization.
 These roles are currently pre-configured in Sonar.
 You can add additional roles to suit the needs of your organization.

 Learn more about Sonar projects in Overview of Sonar.

 Learn more about Arctic catalogs in Overview of Arctic.